 Rachel Gondo, Senior Programme Officer

 Rachel joined the PSAM in June 2013.
-She grew up in Zimbabwe.
-In 2009, she obtained a Bachelor of Social Science (Hons) in Political Science at the University of KwaZulu-Natal.
+She grew up in Zimbabwe and holds a Bachelor of Social Science (Hons) in Political Science and an MA in Social Science.
 Rachel has work experience in community mobilization, community monitoring of health service delivery and evidence based policy advocacy.
 Her research interests include gender, governance and accountability.

 Eric Matambo,Training Coordinator – Regional Learning Programme (RLP)

 Eric grew up in Zimbabwe.
 He obtained a Bachelor of Arts degree in English and History from Rhodes University and a Post Graduate Certificate in Education through UNISA.
 He taught in Zimbabwe and South Africa for four years before joining PSAM in 2009.
 His interests are in good governance, accountability and development issues.